-Most sewer snakes can be rented by the hour or by the day or half-day at a tool and equipment rental location and home improvement stores.
+Most sewer snakes can be rented by the hour, day, or half-day at a tool and equipment rental location and home improvement stores.
 A sewer snake rental machine can be used to clear a main line as long as you get the right machine and you know how to use it.

 When to Use a Sewer Snake